csci430-os/assg04/README.md

 to define the task 5 tests, and they should all run and successfully pass now, if you haven't missed anything.
 The task 5 tests check that full simulations using the default Fifo page replacement policy are now working and running as expected.
-You should also find that all of the system tests that use the Fifo page replacment scheme will now pass as well.
+You should also find that all of the system tests that use the Fifo page replacement scheme will now pass as well.

 Once you have enabled the described functionality and are able to pass full